nnellans/ado-pipelines-guide/README.md

     - YAML stage-level
     - YAML job-level

-Azure DevOps comes with many system variables, these have predefined values that are read-only.
-More [here](https://learn.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml)

-User-defined and System variables are both automatically converted to environment variables on the pipeline agent:
+Both User-defined variables and System variables are automatically converted to environment variables on the pipeline agent:
 - OS-specific environment variable naming standards:
   - Mac and Linux: `$NAME`
   - Windows Batch: `%NAME%`
   - Windows PowerShell: `$env:NAME`
-- When converting to environment variables:
+- When converting pipeline variables to environment variables:
   - Variable names are converted to uppercase
   - Any periods in the name are converted to underscores

-- There are 2 ways to define `variables`.
+There are 2 ways to define `variables`.
 You must pick only one, as you can't mix both styles:

 ### Option 1 - Mapping Syntax
 This is just simple key/value pairs